Migrating an online store from WordPress to Shopify starts with a plan, not copying.

 - Shopify theme customization and navigation and collections setup.

-- Transfer of blog posts and pages, plus checking internal links.
+- Migrating blog posts and pages, plus checking internal links.

 - 301 redirects in Shopify and testing with real URLs from the old site.